 I have respected Chris Oliver via his online sharing of important basketball concepts.
 But I was blown away by the rationale and evidence supporting his Basketball Decision Training.
 I am looking forward to diving into a much more detailed understanding of Chris’ approach.
 As coaches, we talk about decision making, but do very little to train it.

-– Dave Paulsen, George Mason, Head Coach
+– Dave Paulsen, Former NCAA College Head Coach

 Basketball Decision Training (BDT) increases our player’s enjoyment, retention and transfer.
 Every repetition is random and game-like in that there is distracting info and visual cues similar to what would be in a game.

-The first thing I want to you to understand is that I approach all practices from a play focus, rather than a drill focus.
+The first thing I want you to understand is that I approach all practices from a play focus, rather than a drill focus.
 In our practices we teach skills and tactics out of competitive play situations.
 We run very few traditional drills without defense or what we refer to as “on-air” drills.
 We’ve stopped doing them.
-This just means instead of teaching the skill, then using that skill in a drill, and then using that skill in a game, we move right to the game-like learning and teach the skill in the context of the game.
+This just means instead of teaching the skill, then using that skill in a drill, and using that skill in a game, we move right to the game-like learning and teach the skill in the context of the game.

 I have already incorporated so many of the Basketball Immersion teachings into my skill development work.
 Talk about ‘athlete satisfaction’, each one of the players I implemented the BDT concepts with loved the drills.
 They are engaged and focused throughout the work.
 They also feel a sense of accomplishment through a very limited number of shots so the work can be very efficient.

 – Charles Klask, Denver Nuggets, Assistant Coach